jofrevalles/JuliaFractals.jl/README.md

-# JuliaFractals
+# JuliaFractals.jl

-Where Julia set fractals meet the Julia language.
-JuliaFractals.jl is a Julia library for generating and visualizing Julia set fractals with ease and high performance.
+A library for exploring Julia set fractals using the Julia programming language, because when life gives you Julias, you make Julia set fractals with Julia!